hmazhar/hamelot.io/posts/openmp_memory_benchmark.md

 ~~~

-In this case there ar etwo more float4 arrays (C, D) that are used after every test to clear the cache.
+In this case there are two more float4 arrays (C, D) that are used after every test to clear the cache.
 The cache is cleared by forcing the CPU to load the two data sets and then store them. the value for ITEMS in this case should be larger than the cache size.
 Here I use something like 512 MB, which is overkill.

 The code then looks something like this: